alexmanrique/blog/_posts/2019-03-09-validate-requests-jaxrs-api.md

 {% endhighlight %}

-When the backend receives a request has to validate that the values meet the constraints.
+When the backend receives a request we have to validate that the values meet the constraints.

 > Suppose that the user will send bad values in his request and be ready for that.

-To do it you can instantiate a `ValidatorFactory` and call `validate` method to check that all your constraints are fulfilled.
+To do it we can instantiate a `ValidatorFactory` and call `validate` method to check that all the constraints are fulfilled.

 {% highlight java %}
 ValidatorFactory factory = Validation.buildDefaultValidatorFactory();